 - Frugal Travel Guy.
 This blog focuses on credit card rewards and highlights Rick’s credit card churning strategies.
 Rick has been a long time credit card churner and provides valuable insight.

 - Million Mile Secrets.
-Million Mile Secrets is a relatively new, but easy-to-understand blog that posts frequent step-by-step instructions on how to execute or capitalize on certain offers.
+Million Mile Secrets is an easy-to-understand blog that posts frequent step-by-step instructions on how to execute or capitalize on certain offers.
 It’s another great site for people who are just getting started.

 - View from the Wing and the other Boarding Area Blogs.
 This blog network may not be ideal as you get started, but as you start reading more travel related articles, you’ll want to subscribe to the Boarding Area family of blogs.
 These blogs provide detailed analyses of program benefits.